Regulations & control

 Training & Certification

-Since 1992 all technicians working within the industry are required to be trained and assessed in accordance with the IRATA “General Requirements for Rope Access Personnel".
+Since 1992 all technicians working within the industry are required to be trained and assessed in accordance with the IRATA “Training, Assessment and Certification Scheme (TACS)".
 After training, the technicians undertake an independent assessment, and if successful are registered with IRATA and issued a log book and identification card.
 There are three levels of technician: Trainee (1), Operative (2) and Supervisor (3)

 IRATA members provide clients with detailed method statements for any operation involving rope access.
 By identifying potential hazards and through effective risk management IRATA companies can produce a safe system of work.
 This progressive and proactive stance has led to documented accident rates being very low in comparison to other access industries.